NumbfootBandito/squarespace-custom-blocks/README.md

 }
 ```

 The `type` is the name of the Squarespace system block you are overwriting.
 There's not an easy way to know what the Squarespace system block types are.
 The way you can find out a block type name is by adding that Squarespace block to your template, then using your browser DevTools to examine the markup on the `.sqs-block` HTML class.
-Typically you'll something like `.sqs-image-block` as one of the classes, thus allowing you to take a guess that the block type is `image`.
+Typically you'll see something like `.sqs-image-block` as one of the classes, thus allowing you to take a guess that the block type is `image`.
 The good news is we'll keep a reference list in this repo so you don't have to figure it out yourself. :)

 #### The template